TucksonDev/hardhat-etherscan-contract-cloner/README.md

 Other networks will be added in the future

 ## Final note
+The development of this plugin has been inspired by the plugin [hardhat-etherscan](https://raw.githubusercontent.com/NomicFoundation/hardhat/master/packages/hardhat-etherscan), and some parts of the code regarding the connection to etherscan have been influenced by its code.
+Big thanks to the developers.

-This is the first npm package and plugin I create.
+Also, this is the first npm package and plugin I create.
 Please, do not hesitate in reaching out with any kind of feedback to improve this plugin and make it as useful as possible.

 Thanks !